I still haven't done everything on my list, since I published my book. Partly because I haven't felt motivated to, as my Dad died the same week.

 0 Comments

+Last night I cleared out a few things from my wardrobe.
+I came across some notebooks with amusing anecdotes from when my son was little.
+This anecdote keeps playing through my head.
 I've been working on a memoir the past 18 months or so.
 I'm up to the final editing and proof-reading stages.
 I feel a bit worried I have broken lots of rules of grammar but then I think, 'Stuff it!'
 There are too many grammar snobs out there, hung up on rules, yet write boring stories.

 I've just had a chat to a friend who has taught English and German for years.
 She said that a lot of people, including American writers, are being more flexible about grammar these days.
 Overly formal grammar can sound stuffy and take away from the essense of the story and expression.
 My brain is extremely fatigued but I decided to start another blog post anyway.
 When fatigued, it's much harder to string sentences together, to be understood.
 However, my blog is minimally edited and an outlet in between my bigger projects.
 I also forget what I've just written or typed.
 Yet, it's all a form of processing.